 Just shy of very good

 The triple hybrid earphone has plenty going for it.
-Very good bass quality, good amount of details and bigger than average stage size makes this earphone very close to a very good.
-Ti does have a couple of things that need some attention.
+Very good bass quality, good amount of details and bigger than average stage size makes this earphone very close to a very good, however, it does have a couple of things that need some attention.

 Matching with sources